Harvest mites misery for dogs

 As well as being super itchy they can also cause hair loss and potential infection.
 Minnie, who loves a rummage in the long grass, picked some of these little blighters last year.
 It was a battle to get rid of them and caused itching for months.

-They appeared in a couple of patches at the base of her tail and on her hind quarters.
+They appeared in a couple of patches belly.
 They are driving us all crazy as she spins around and around chewing to relieve the itching.
 (That is not her in the photo above.)

 Treatment of harvest mites